felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/connect-hubrise.md

   description: See how to connect your iKentoo EPOS to HubRise to receive orders from all your connected apps.
 Connection is simple.
 ---

+## Enable the HubRise integration

 Before you connect to HubRise, contact Lightspeed support on [k-series.support@lightspeedhq.com](mailto:k-series.support@lightspeedhq.com) and ask them to enable the integration with HubRise.
-The connection can be established, but data will not flow from HubRise to Lightspeed K-Series until they activate the API.
+Data will not flow from HubRise to Lightspeed K-Series until they activate the API.

-## Connection
+## Connect iKentoo Bridge

 iKentoo Bridge connects to a HubRise location.
 You must repeat the process below for each location you want to connect.